bagisto/user-guide/src/configure/taxes.md

 <ImagePopup src="/images/configure/include-tax.png" alt="Product Pricing" />

-**C) Default Destination Calculation**
+### Default Destination Calculation
-Select **Country, State & Pin Code** to automatically determine the shipping/delivery address.
+Set the **Default Country**, **Default State** and **Default Post Code** used to calculate tax before a shopper has entered an address.

 <ImagePopup src="/images/configure/destination.png" alt="Destination Calculation" />

 ### Shopping Cart Display Settings
 Controls how taxes are displayed in the shopping cart.
+A separate **Orders, Invoices, Refunds Display Settings** section below it makes the same choice for the documents an order produces.

 **A) Excluding Tax**
 Taxes shown separately.